polarvector/ATB/Notes.md

 | `chr(65)`                 | `65`                          | `'A'`               | Returns the character from a Unicode code point.       |
 | `pyperclip.copy('text')`  | `'Hello, world!'`             | (Copies 'Hello, world!' to clipboard) | Copies 'text' to the clipboard.                |
 | `pyperclip.paste()`       | (Clipboard contains `'Hello, world!'`) | `'Hello, world!'`   | Retrieves text from the clipboard.                     |

+## Regular Expressions a.k.a.
+RegEx

+>> import re #expression to import regular expressions module

+#### Methods:

+myRegEx = re.compile() -> creates RegEx object.
+Input RegEx in parentheses

+matches = myRegEx.search() -> searches for a match in the input string

+matches.group(1) -> if RegEx has multiple groups, returns results categorically